HauklandJ/inventory-management/README.md

 # Inventory Management System

 I made this simple and user-friendly IMS for my at the time workplace to be used for tracking the items they received at their warehouse.
+I was given the approval to upload the code as it reveals nothing.

 ## Getting Started